 - The President of CNA should be notified upon any application submitted for a filming permit to the City of Charleston for a location on or south of Broad Street.

-- Fliers with specific pertinent information must be distributed to the neighbors within a two-block radius no later than five days prior to start of production.
+- Fliers with specific pertinent information must be distributed to the neighbors within a three-block radius no later than five days prior to start of production.
 These notifications will take into account alternative parking arrangements, including payment for parking if residents are required to move their cars.

-- All non-essential production vehicles and all crew vehicles must park remotely to ease congestion and be under the guidance and direction of the City of Charleston police department.
+- All non-essential production vehicles and all crew vehicles must park remotely or in metered spaces to ease congestion and be under the guidance and direction of the City of Charleston police department.

 A sufficient number of uniformed City of Charleston police officers should be hired by the production crew to properly handle safety concerns, facilitate street closings and assist in traffic detours, safe street crossings, access to parking for the neighbors and other disruptions.